God of War - A Story of Son and Father (Contains Mild Spoilers)

-To me, this God of War story is less about decapitations, especially since this is the least violent GoW game yet, and more about discovering the meaning of the parent-to-child, child-to-parent relationship.
+To me, this God of War story is less about the decapitations, especially since this is the least violent GoW game yet, and more about discovering the meaning of the parent-to-child, child-to-parent relationship.
 It's no secret by now, we've all seen the memes where Kratos is "forgetting" Atreus' name and simply calling him "Boy" over and over again.
-This is something that at first may seem strange, but upon further contemplation, it's easy to see that Kratos simply doesn't know how to relate to Atreus, and even has a hard time respecting him.
+It's a bizarre thing to witness at first, but I later considered it a genius play by the writers of the game.
+By Kratos calling Atreus "Boy," he's objectifying him, making it so he does not have to emotionally connect to his son.
+It's plain to see that Kratos simply doesn't know how to relate to Atreus, and quite possibly has a hard time respecting him as an independent, thinking person.
 Atreus obviously responds by trying to continually live up to the impossible standards of his god father, not knowing that he himself is part god.
-Kratos continues to disregard Atreus' thirst for knowledge, even seemingly using him to satisfy his own need for answers without disclosing the whole truth.
+Kratos continues to dismiss Atreus' pursuit for knowledge, occasionally giving him clues here and there, but without ever disclosing the whole truth.

 Understandably, Atreus becomes frustrated when he realizes that his father is not telling him everything.
-It's not until one scene in particular where Atreus saves Kratos' life where Kratos begins to see how neglectful he's been of his boy, and realizes how much his boy has grown since the journey began.
+It's not until one scene in particular where Atreus saves Kratos' life when Kratos begins to see how neglectful he's been of his "boy" and realizes how much this "boy" has grown since the journey began.
 The relationship between Kratos and Atreus is all-too-familiar for some of us; a parent who made mistakes, doesn't know how to affectionately love their child, yet still wants them to be better than they were in life.
 This is spelled out very clearly in GoW during a moment where Athena appears to Kratos and says, "You will always be a monster" and Kratos simply replies, "I know."
-It's in these moments, when Kratos is alone with his haunted mind, that we truly see that this once violent, barbaric god slayer has a very human heart.
+It's in these moments, when Kratos is alone, plagued by his haunted mind, that we truly see that this once violent, barbaric god-slayer has a very human heart.

-It's not until much later in the game where Kratos very noticeably calls Atreus "Son" for the first and only time to his face.
-This could not have been so apparent had he not been referred to as "Boy" the entire time.
+It's not until much later in the game when Kratos very noticeably calls Atreus "Son" for the first and only time.
+This striking shift would not have been so apparent had Atreus not been referred to as "Boy" the entire time.
 To me, this beautifully illustrates that Kratos has come full circle.
 He's confessed his sins, he's faced his demons, and he's allowed himself to be a vulnerable father in the eyes of his son.
-Letting Atreus bear the truth and giving him the opportunity to help his father carry the burden is indeed a occasion that will tug on your heartstrings .
-It's in that moment that they both rekindle a mutual respect for one another and the player realizes that lessons can always be learned, regardless of your role as a parent, or your god-like status.
+Letting Atreus bear the truth and giving him the opportunity to help his father carry the burden is indeed an occasion that will tug on your heartstrings for days to come.
+It's in that precious moment when the player realizes that lessons can always be learned, regardless of your god-like status.